sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

 ## Rendering a mesh

 Before we can draw the model, we need to be able to draw an individual mesh.
-Let's create a trait called `DrawModel`, and implement it for `RenderPass`.
+Let's create a trait called `DrawModel` and implement it for `RenderPass`.

 ```rust
 // model.rs